 Robert graduated from the University of Central Florida with a Bachelor of Design in Architecture and currently works as an Architectural Designer for Jacobs Engineering in Orlando, Florida.

-Stephen is currently completing his music education degree from the University of North Texas, where he performs in the internationally recognized North Texas Wind Symphony, Percussion ensemble, and 2:00 Steel band.
-During his time at UNT, Stephen has had the opportunity to study privately with Paul Rennick, Dr. Robert Schietroma, Mark Ford, Christopher Deane, Ed Smith, and Chris McWilliams.
+Stephen received his B.M. in Percussion Performance from the University of North Texas, where he performed in the internationally recognized North Texas Wind Symphony, Percussion ensemble, and 2:00 Steel band.
+During his time at UNT, Stephen had the opportunity to study privately with Paul Rennick, Dr. Robert Schietroma, Mark Ford, Christopher Deane, and Ed Smith.

-Kaleb Hascall is finishing his music education degree at Northwest Missouri State University in Maryville, Missouri.
+Kaleb Hascall has just graduated with his music education degree at Northwest Missouri State University in Maryville, Missouri.
 He has been a member of the NWMSU Wind Symphony, Orchestra, and Percussion Ensemble for five years.
 The Wind Symphony was selected to perform for the Missouri Music Educators Association conference in 2017 and the Nebraska Music Educators Association conference in 2019.
-As a performer, Kaleb won first place in the timpani division of MMPAT (Mid-Missouri Percussion Arts Trophy) as a freshman.
+As a performer, Kaleb won first place in the timpani division of MMPAT (Mid-Missouri Percussion Arts Trophy) as a freshman in 2016 and the next time the competition was held in 2020.
 He was also selected to perform as the principal timpanist in the 2017 Missouri All-Collegiate Orchestra.
 Kaleb has been selected as a winner of the Northwest Missouri State University Concerto Competition twice.
-He has also been in the Missouri All-Collegiate Percussion Ensemble multiple times, the Missouri All-Collegiate Band, and is a regular performer with the Saint Joseph Symphony.
+He has also been in the Missouri All-Collegiate Percussion Ensemble multiple times, and the Missouri All-Collegiate Band.
+Kaleb is the principal timpanist for the Heart of America Winds and is a section percussionist with the Saint Joseph Symphony.

 Kaleb was the timpanist with the Troopers Drum and Bugle Corps in 2016 and 2017.
 In 2017 he was the Drum Corps International Individual and Ensemble Solo Timpani Champion.
 In 2018 he aged out of drum corps as the timpanist for the World Champion Santa Clara Vanguard who also won the Fred Sanford award for high percussion.